Rowman & Littlefield Publishers

 10: Getting the Last Laugh

-Suggested Reading
+Suggested Readings

 “If you want to get more laughter in your life (and who doesn’t?) then this book is for you.
-Not only does the author provide a book that is filled with sound suggestions for improving your humor skills, but he also makes sure they are memorable by peppering them with enjoyable lighthearted and laughable examples.
-Just Kidding is a must read for anyone wanting to expand their sense of humor…and I’m not kidding.”
+Not only does the author provide a book that is filled with sound suggestions for improving your humor skills, but he also makes sure they are memorable by peppering them with enjoyable, lighthearted, and laughable examples.
+Just Kidding is a must read for anyone wanting to expand their sense of humor… and I’m not kidding.”

 — Allen Klein, author of The Healing Power of Humor, and, Learning to Laugh When You Feel Like Crying